 Whether you’re on a boat tour through the Amazon Jungle or on a short weekend getaway, it’s always important to clean your face at the start and end of your day.
 I had been struggling to find a sustainable alternative for makeup wipes for so long until a co-worker of mine recommended microfiber cloths to me.
 All you need to do is wet them with water, remove your makeup or just clean your face if you’re not wearing any, and wash them.
 Like a regular wash cloth, you can even put them in your washing machine to clean.
 That way you don’t produce any waste and only need to bring one or two microfiber cloths and you’re good.
 Alternatively, many brands offer reusable bamboo or cotton wool pads which you can wash as well, but since the pads are smaller, I find microfiber cloths to be more convenient.

-My last skin care recommendation unfortunately comes in a plastic bottle (if you have any zero waste sunscreen recommendations, let me know in the comments!), but if you’re going to be swimming in a lake, a river, the ocean or any other natural pool, it’s still the more sustainable option.
+My last skin care recommendation unfortunately comes in a (recycled) plastic bottle, but if you’re going to be swimming in a lake, a river, the ocean or any other natural pool, it’s still the more sustainable option.
 Sunscreen is an important essential both at home and on the go, but unfortunately most kinds are made out of synthetic chemicals.
 These will absorb into the water and pollute it when you go swimming, so that’s why using natural mineral sunscreens is crucial and, of course, better on your skin.
+After getting these two sunscreens, I have discovered sunscreen in glass containers or in a dispenser in zero waste stores, so maybe there’s a better option to the plastic packaging close to you, which I will definitely be trying out once I’ve used these up!

 Another daily activity that causes a lot of plastic waste is grocery shopping.
 In many countries it’s a given to be handed out several plastic bags for just a few items.
 Bringing your own bag including special reusable grocery bags for vegetables and fruits (especially when you do some grocery shopping at local markets) can help you reduce waste.